qsoon/graph-cross-spectral-analysis/README.md

 We present a cross-spectral analysis method for bivariate graph signals, applying it to diverse simulation scenarios and real-world dataset.

 ## References
-Kim, K. and Oh, H.-S. (2024).
-Cross-Spectral Analysis of Bivariate Graph Signals. arXiv preprint arXiv:2408.05961.
+Kim, K. and Oh, H.-S. (2025).
+Cross-Spectral Analysis of Bivariate Graph Signals. *IEEE Transactions on Pattern Analysis and Machine Intelligence*, 47(12), 11141-11151.